bennigraf/mblght/README.md

 Examples
 --------

+A couple of videos have been made where mblght was put to good use! https://vimeo.com/57644362 -- at the Waldstock Festival in Bad Waldsee, used for stage & ambient lighting https://vimeo.com/70421823 -- at the SoNaFe in Ulm, used for ambient lighting https://vimeo.com/51610988 -- more simple test run in a barn

 Some colorful pictures (it's about the lighting, not the projection, which was part of the Stereo Tam Tam gig): https://www.facebook.com/media/set/?set=a.399699220085179.103947.172943649427405&type=1